Jimbly/glov-build/README.md

 A build system tailored for JavaScript game development, focused on fast, incremental builds with live updates of assets in many shapes and sizes.
 Created primarily for large projects built on [GLOV.js](https://github.com/Jimbly/glovjs) in order to address the many shortcomings of other options that exhibit themselves as a project grows in size.

+### Overview

+# Tasks
+A task represents a stage in the build pipeline, and define the inputs and how jobs are run on those inputs (either per-input or on all inputs at once).
+Specifically, a task usually defines an input glob and a job function to run on those files.

+# Jobs
+A job is a single operation on an input or set of inputs.
+Individual jobs are only ran if one of their dependencies have changed, and their outputs only trigger dependent tasks to run if the output actually changes.

 ### Simple example
 ```javascript
 const gb = require('glov-build');